MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

     > **Tip**: As you enter commands into the cloudshell, the output may take up a large amount of the screen buffer.
 You can clear the screen by entering the `cls` command to make it easier to focus on each task.

-1. After the repo has been cloned, navigate to the folder containing the chat application code files:
+1. After the repo has been cloned, navigate to the folder containing the chat application code files and view them:

-    Use the command below depending on your choice of programming language.
+    Use the commands below depending on your choice of programming language.

     **Python**

     ```
    cd mslearn-ai-foundry/labfiles/chat-app/python
+   ls -a -l
     ```

     **C#**

     ```
    cd mslearn-ai-foundry/labfiles/chat-app/c-sharp
+   ls -a -l
     ```

+    The folder contains a code file as well as a configuration file for application settings and a file defining the project runtime and package requrirements.

 1. In the cloud shell command-line pane, enter the following command to install the libraries you'll use: